plumvillage/newsletter/src/en/articles/br-troi-dai-dao--the-environment-what-can-we-do.md

 To make compost, we shred some of the cardboard by hand, add it to weed or grass cuttings, and store it in empty rice sacks (of which we have a regular supply from the kitchen).
 Witnessing this alchemy of turning grass and cardboard, seeing the red worms come, and eventually seeing the pile transformed into dark brown compost is very fulfilling.

-To make “log”, the waste paper and unglossy cardboard are cut up and soaked in rainwater before being pulped, mixed with sawdust from our woodwork area and compressed into logs for the fire.
+To make a “log”, the waste paper and unglossy cardboard are cut up and soaked in rainwater before being pulped, mixed with sawdust from our woodwork area and compressed into logs for the fire.
 It can be difficult sometimes to get everyone on board with the idea that separating sawdust from other floor sweepings is helping the environment.
 But patience pays off.
 We made the log press from an old car jack and bits of scrap metal.

 At first the logs were too long so they either bent over, or comically slumped in the drying process.
 Actually when I think back, the very first ones I made were so small it took too much effort to make them for the end result, so that’s why I started making them longer.
 In addition they were so fragile while still wet that I broke many just turning them over through their drying stage.
 Gradually we found the best length to diameter ratio to make them efficient to make and able to manoeuvre and dry naturally in the wind and sun.
 The learning and correcting process was frustrating but also empowering.